nojhan/colout/README.md

 colormap (see the `-P` switch below).

-Note that the RGB colors (either the hex triplets or the palettes's colors) will be converted to their nearest ANSI 256-colors mode equivalents.
+Note that the RGB colors (either the hex triplets or the palettes's colors) will be converted to their nearest ANSI 256 color mode equivalents.

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.

-`colout` comes with some predefined themes to rapidely color well-known outputs (see the `-t` switch below).
+`colout` comes with some predefined themes to rapidly color well-known outputs (see the `-t` switch below).

 If the python-pygments library is available, `colout` can be used as an interface